mekkablue/Glyphs-Scripts/README.md

 * **Find and Replace Cap and Corner Components:** Relinks `_cap.*` and `_corner.*` components in selected glyphs to a different corner/cap component. *Needs Vanilla.*
 * **Find and Replace Corner Components at Certain Angles:** Replace Corner Components at blunt or acute angles. *Needs Vanilla.*
 * **New Tab with Composable Glyphs that have no Components:** Opens a new Edit tab containing all glyphs that consist of paths, but could be composed according to Glyph Data.
+* **New Tab with Detached Corner Components:** Opens a new Edit tab containing all glyphs that have a corner component which is not properly connected to a node.
 * **New Tab with Locked Components:** Opens a new tab containing all layers that contain locked components.
 * **New Tab with Orphaned Components:** Opens a new tab in the current font window containing all glyphs (of the current master) that have components that point to non-existent glyphs, i.e., no base glyphs.
 * **New Tab with Transformed Components:** Opens a new tab containing all compound glyphs that have mirrored, shifted, rotated, or scaled components. *Needs Vanilla.*